Capital punishment in the United States: Constitutional law developments

-Capital punishment was used by only 6 of 50 states in 2022.
+Capital punishment was used by 6 of 50 states in 2022.
 They were Alabama, Arizona, Mississippi, Missouri, Oklahoma and Texas.
-Government executions, as reported by Amnesty International, took place in only 20 of the world's 195 countries.
-The Federal government, however, which had not executed for 16 years prior, did so in 2020, pushed by Donald Trump and Attorney General William Barr.
+Government executions, as reported by Amnesty International, took place in 20 of the world's 195 countries.
+The Federal government of the United States, which had not executed a prisoner since 2003, did so in 2020, in an effort led by President Donald Trump and Attorney General William Barr.

-Executions for various crimes, especially murder and rape, occurred from the creation of the United States up to the beginning of the 1960s.
+Executions for various crimes, especially murder and rape, occurred from the creation of the United States up to the early 1960s.
 Until then, "save for a few mavericks, no one gave any credence to the possibility of ending the death penalty by judicial interpretation of constitutional law", according to abolitionist Hugo Bedau.

 The possibility of challenging the constitutionality of the death penalty became progressively more realistic after the Supreme Court of the United States decided on Trop v.
 Dulles in 1958.
 The Supreme Court declared explicitly, for the first time, that the Eighth Amendment's cruel and unusual punishment clause must draw its meaning from the "evolving standards of decency that mark the progress of a maturing society", rather than from its original meaning.
 Also in the 1932 case Powell v.
 Alabama, the court made the first step of what would later be called "death is different" jurisprudence, when it held that any indigent defendant was entitled to a court-appointed attorney in capital cases – a right that was only later extended to non-capital defendants in 1963, with Gideon v.
 Wainwright.